 dynamics, smart material-based power harvesting from vibration for

 self-powered sensor clusters, condition monitoring systems.

-- Conduct basic and applied research on the controlled multibody systems dynamics and optimization with focus on optimal interaction between inherent dynamics and control for applications to vehicle, machine and mechanism sub-systems and components, often taking into account multifunctionality of imbedded smart material-based sensors and actuators making the considered system an adaptronic one;
+- Conduct basic and applied research on the controlled multibody systems dynamics and optimization.
+This with focus on optimal interaction between inherent dynamics and control for applications to vehicle, machine and mechanism sub-systems and components.
+Often taking into account multifunctionality of imbedded smart material-based sensors and actuators making the considered system an adaptronic one.

 - Develop well-trained engineers and researchers (at the BS, MS and PhD levels) with both experimental and theoretical viewpoints.